jupyter-book/jupyter-book/docs/start/create-content.md

 ## Creating a New File

-After following [](init.md), our book has some metadata describing its content.
+After following [](init.md), our book has some metadata in a `myst.yml` that adds some metadata including a title, description, and an author list.
 Let's now add some content by creating a new file `intro.md`.
 Here's an example of what you might write:

 ::::{myst}